drubinstein/pokerl/content/docs/chapter-3/reading-asm.md

 We could (and did) inject hooks at `.nothingToCut` and `.canCut` to tell if (a) `CUT` was attempted and (b) if `CUT` was successful or not.

-## My Strategy for Reading Disassembly
+## A Strategy for Reading Disassembly

 With this we had a strategy for navigating the Pokémon Red disassembly.